Crime (TV channel): TVHits programming

 At launch, TVHits' programming primarily consisted of hit American shows from Warner Bros., Carsey-Werner, Sony Pictures Television, CBS Studios International and NBCUniversal.
 However, following the rebrand of 111 on 1 November 2015, the channel's sitcoms moved to 111 and as a result, the channel became solely focused on dramas.

-Fox Crime (2019–present)
+Fox Crime (2019–2023)

 In late 2019 Foxtel announced they would launch four new entertainment channels on 7 November 2019, one of which was Fox Crime.
 Fox Crime was described as offering crime and mystery series such as the CSI and NCIS franchises.
 This new channel would replace the existing TVHits which offered similar content.
 These new Fox-branded channels were a means of building and consolidating the Fox brand to combat increasing competition in the subscription television marketplace.

+Crime (2023-present)

+On 28 September 2023, the channel was simply rebranded as Crime with a new logo.